aronedwards91/fantasy-map/README.md

 ## To Do

-- try more saturated map colours
+- firefox position fix
-- layout redo
+- position controls
 - terrain map
 - favicon
 - entries for all districts